 Usability testing and user testing are two different types of tests that are not interchangeable and should not be confused with one or the other.

-User testing aims to test the utility of the application which involves learning and testing the product.
-It is done to categorize the behavior patterns along with responses and thereby, determine how they plan to use the application.
+the application which involves learning and testing the product.
+It is done to

 On the other hand, usability testing is done when the application has been made and is ready for review.
 This testing is often performed during the middle of the development phase in most projects.